hippocratesteam/hippocrates/doc/README.md

-Hanacoin Core
+Hippocrates Core
 =============

 Setup
 ---------------------
-Hanacoin Core is the original Hanacoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Hanacoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Hippocrates Core is the original Hippocrates client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Hippocrates transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Hanacoin Core, visit [hanacoin.com](https://hanacoin.com).
+To download Hippocrates Core, visit [hippocrates.com](https://hippocrates.com).

 Running
 ---------------------
-The following are some helpful notes on how to run Hanacoin Core on your native platform.
+The following are some helpful notes on how to run Hippocrates Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/hanacoin-qt` (GUI) or
+- `bin/hippocrates-qt` (GUI) or
-- `bin/hanacoind` (headless)
+- `bin/hippocratesd` (headless)

 ### Windows

-Unpack the files into a directory, and then run hanacoin-qt.exe.
+Unpack the files into a directory, and then run hippocrates-qt.exe.

 ### macOS

-Drag Hanacoin Core to your applications folder, and then run Hanacoin Core.
+Drag Hippocrates Core to your applications folder, and then run Hippocrates Core.

 ### Need Help?

-* See the documentation at the [Hanacoin Guide](https://www.hanacoin.com/#account) for help and more information.
+* See the documentation at the [Hippocrates Guide](https://www.hippocrates.com/#account) for help and more information.
-* Ask for help on the [Hanacoin Discord](https://discord.gg/XM4JnfX) channel.
+* Ask for help on the [Hippocrates Discord](https://discord.gg/XM4JnfX) channel.

 Building
 ---------------------
-The following are developer notes on how to build Hanacoin Core on your native platform.
+The following are developer notes on how to build Hippocrates Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)